bottlesdevs/documentation/getting-started/installation.md

 ---
-description: We currently only offer Bottles as a flatpak package
+description: Bottles is available as a Flatpak!
 ---

 # Installation